stackbuilders/assertive-ts/docs/jest-tutorial.md

 # Usage with Jest

-Let's setup a project with Jest and Assertive-ts to write our first assertion.
+Let's set up a project with Jest and assertive-ts to write our first assertion.

-First, let's install our dependencies
+First, let's install the dependencies

 ```
 npm install --save-dev typescript ts-jest jest @types/jest @stackbuilders/assertive-ts